Norepinephrine and Dopamine Reuptake Inhibitors (NDRIs)

 Withdrawal symptoms usually develop within 3-5 days of going off the medication and last 1 to 2 weeks.
 Most people’s withdrawal experience is mild.
 If your symptoms become severe, contact your doctor immediately.8,9

-Can NDRIs Be Abused?
+Can NDRIs Be Misused?

 • Bupropion has been abused in correctional facilities due to the decreased availability of stimulants and benzodiazepines.
 Some facilities have removed bupropion from their pharmacies in response.10